Integrate an On-Premises Exchange Server with Windows Server Essentials

 Restart the server.

-If you decide to use a publically trusted SSL certificate instead of a self-issued certificate, you can follow the instructions in the setup guide to create a certificate request and send it to your selected Certification Authority.
+If you decide to use a publicly trusted SSL certificate instead of a self-issued certificate, you can follow the instructions in the setup guide to create a certificate request and send it to your selected Certification Authority.
 You can also use an Exchange PowerShell cmdlet to create a certificate request.
 An example follows.

 New-ExchangeCertificate -GenerateRequest -SubjectName "C=US, S=Washington, L=Redmond, O=contoso, OU=contoso, CN=mail.contoso.com" -DomainName mail.contoso.com -PrivateKeyExportable $true | Set-Content -path "c:\Docs\MyCertRequest.req"